Learning the Art of Making Offerings in Ubud

 Our peek into this daily ritual piqued my interest so much so that when Terence enrolled in a gamelan class, I signed up for a workshop to learn about this Hindu ritual and the sacred art of making offerings.

-However, like the instructor who gave Terence music ‘lessons’, the English vocabulary of the lovely woman assigned to teach me how to make offerings was limited to “like this” and “no, watch me”.
+However, as with the instructor who gave Terence music ‘lessons’, the English vocabulary of the lovely woman assigned to teach us how to make offerings was limited to “like this” and “no, watch me”.
 Thus my class on creating offerings was short on background, history and culture, and big on craft.

-I had also expected I might be in for a spot of flower- and fruit-arranging, but instead I found myself spending a couple of hours pricking my fingers with the bamboo ‘needles’ I made (tooth picks, pretty much), inflicting successive paper cuts upon myself as I ripped, tore and sliced banana leaves into strips, and essentially learning how to weave baskets with the two plants.
+I had also expected I might be in for a spot of flower- and fruit-arranging, but instead I found myself spending a couple of hours pricking my fingers with the bamboo ‘needles’ I was taught to make (tooth picks, pretty much), inflicting successive paper cuts upon my poor fingers as I ripped, tore and sliced banana leaves into strips, and essentially learning how to weave baskets with the plants.

-While I had also expected to come away with a wealth of knowledge about Hinduism and had the mysterious ritual of making offerings demystified for me (I didn’t and it wasn’t), surprisingly I had quite a sense of achievement from having made six baskets by hand from a banana plant, some bamboo sticks, and a bunch of flowers.
+While I had expected to come away with a wealth of knowledge about Hinduism and the mysterious ritual of making offerings demystified (I didn’t and it wasn’t), surprisingly I left with quite a sense of achievement from having made six baskets by hand from a banana plant, some bamboo sticks, and a bunch of flowers.

-I suspected that my restraint might not have made the Gods happy (perhaps they interpreted it as stinginess?), so I took extra care when I placed the offerings on the shrine (for the Gods) and on the ground by the pool (for the demons), as I had watched Desak do.
+Suspecting that my restraint might not have made the Gods happy (perhaps they interpreted it as stinginess?), I took extra care when I placed the offerings on the shrine (for the Gods) and on the ground by the pool (for the demons), as I had watched Desak do.
 (Yes, indeed, I learned something!)

-I didn’t waft the incense over the things or gesture in the mysterious ways I’d seen the villa staff do, as I still didn’t quite understand the full meaning of the ritual I was enacting, but, hey, I certainly knew more about offerings now than I did before I’d done the workshop.
-And I also knew a bit about basket-weaving too.
+I didn’t waft the incense over them or gesture in the mysterious ways I’d seen the villa staff do, as I still didn’t quite understand the full meaning of the ritual I was enacting.
+But, hey, I certainly knew more about offerings now than I did before the workshop.
+And I also now knew a bit about basket-weaving too.